-- e) users authorized to perform administrative actions within a defined group (group-SPECIAL attribute) - f) users authorized to perform administrative actions for user or group security attributes via ownership - g) RACF auditors (users who have the RACF AUDITOR attribute in their profiles) - h) RACF group auditors (users who have the RACF group-AUDITOR attribute in their profiles) - i) Operations roles (users with the OPERATIONS attribute) - j) z/OS operators (users who are allowed to issue operator commands) - k) z/OS pseudo-user (protected user IDs used for executing defined started tasks, and for "anonymous" access to administrator-specified data via HTTP or LDAP) - 1) z/OS UNIX superuser - m) LDAP Administrator (as specified in the LDAP configuration file) - n) PKI Services Administrator (as specified in the PKI Services configuration file) - o) Users authorized to perform management operations for digital certificates based on access rights to RACF profiles protecting the individual management operations - p) Users authorized to perform IPSec network management functions based on access rights to RACF profiles protecting the individual management operations - q) Users authorized to perform other management functions based on access rights to RACF profiles protecting the individual management operations - r) authorized administrator (user with the SPECIAL attribute).
+- g) RACF auditors (users who have the RACF AUDITOR attribute in their profiles) - h) RACF group auditors (users who have the RACF group-AUDITOR attribute in their profiles) - i) Operations roles (users with the OPERATIONS attribute) - j) z/OS operators (users who are allowed to issue operator commands) - k) z/OS pseudo-user (protected user IDs used for executing defined started tasks, and for "anonymous" access to administrator-specified data via HTTP or LDAP) - I) z/OS UNIX superuser - m) LDAP Administrator (as specified in the LDAP configuration file) - n) PKI Services Administrator (as specified in the PKI Services configuration file) - o) Users authorized to perform management operations for digital certificates based on access rights to RACF profiles protecting the individual management operations - p) Users authorized to perform IPSec network management functions based on access rights to RACF profiles protecting the individual management operations - q) Users authorized to perform other management functions based on access rights to RACF profiles protecting the individual management operations - r) authorized administrator (user with the SPECIAL attribute).

-FMT_SMR.1.2 The TSF shall be able to associate users with roles.
+FMT\SMR.1.2 The TSF shall be able to associate users with roles.